MadHobbs/dengue-fever/README.md

 Our end product will include a Shiny app to display predicted cases (using our model) based on user-given input.
 Also including relevant interactive visualizations.
 Reach goal: connect to live data from San Juan and Iquitos and create API to that live data source, using our model to predict Dengue cases.

+Update

+Have you already collected, or do you have access to, all of the data that you will need in order to complete your project?
+If not, please estimate the percentage of the data that you have, describe any issues that you are having, and what your plan is for getting the rest of the data.
+---> Yes!
+We have the data.

+What is the single biggest unresolved issue you are having?
+Please describe it briefly, and what your plan is for resolving this issue.
+---> Which model type will we use?
+We will come together and discuss what models make more sense for our data (do we suspect a linear relationship?
+Do we expect a nonlinear relationship?).
+In that discussion we'll refer to literature we've each read about other people predicting dengue cases (or other diseases) from environmental variables.
+We'll come up with a handful of models to try that way.
+Then, we can try a few different models and see which performs best.

+What are the elements from outside of the course, if any, that you plan to incorporate into your project?
+---> Jenn's background in biology can help us reason about the biological forces at play.
+We'll both be reading as much scientific material as we can too to give us context and incorporate domain knowledge into our model and its interpretation.

+---> Shiny App (kind of outside the course, kind of inside it).

+---> How to connect to an API!